dvesti/site-dia/content/posts/basic-markdown-syntax/index.ru.md

 lightgallery: true
 ---

-This article offers a sample of basic Markdown syntax that can be used in Hugo content files.
+Cet article propose un exemple de syntaxe Markdown de base qui peut être utilisée dans les fichiers de contenu Hugo.

 <!--more-->

+{{< admonition warning >}}
+Sorry, this article has not been completely translated into **French**.
+Welcome to take the time to propose a translation by [:(fas fa-code-branch fa-fw): making a PR](https://github.com/sunt-programator/CodeIT/pulls) to the theme!
+{{< /admonition >}}

 {{< admonition >}}
 This article is a shameful copy of the great [Grav original page](http://learn.getgrav.org/content/markdown).

-If you want to know about the extended Markdown syntax of **LoveIt** theme, please read [extended Markdown syntax page](../theme-documentation-content#extended-markdown-syntax).
+If you want to know about the extented Markdown syntax of **CodeIT** theme, please read [extended Markdown syntax page](../theme-documentation-content#extended-markdown-syntax).
 {{< /admonition >}}

 Let's face it: Writing content for the Web is tiresome.
 WYSIWYG editors help alleviate this task, but they generally result in horrible code, or worse yet, ugly web pages.